reicraftscodes/newport-business-website/README.md

 # Installation and Configuration

+The python configuration and configuration can be found here at https://code.visualstudio.com/docs/python/tutorial-flask

 1) Use the following command to create and activate a virtual environment named .venv based on your current interpreter in the bash terminal
 - py -3 -m venv .venv .venv\scripts\activate